cj-mills/cjm-transcription-plugin-whisper/README.md

     def execute(
             self,
-            audio: Union[AudioData, str, Path],  # Audio data or path to audio file to transcribe **kwargs
-        ) -> TranscriptionResult:  # Returns transcription result with text and metadata "Transcribe audio using Whisper.
+            audio: Union[AudioData, str, Path],  # Audio data or path to audio file to transcribe **kwargs #  Additional arguments to override config ) -> TranscriptionResult:  # Returns transcription result with text and metadata "Transcribe audio using Whisper."

-Args:
-    audio: Audio data or path to audio file
-    **kwargs: Additional arguments to override config

-Returns:
-    TranscriptionResult with transcribed text and metadata"

     def is_available(
             self